Basement finishing: heating and air conditioning considerations

-Finishing the basement is one home improvement project that offers a great return on investment – about 70 percent, according to Remodeling Magazine.
-Finishing the space you already have typically costs less than adding on to your home, as per square foot construction costs are around 10 to 15 percent lower for remodeling a basement versus building a room addition.
+Finishing the basement is one home improvement project that offers a great return on investment.
+An ROI of about 70 percent, according to Remodeling Magazine.
+Finishing the space you already have typically costs less than adding on to your home.
+Per square foot construction costs are around 10 to 15 percent lower for remodeling a basement versus building a room addition.

-Whether you’ll be hiring a general contractor to tackle the renovation of your basement, or you’ll be going the DIY route, you will need to consider if your current heating and air conditioning systems can accommodate the additional space and how to keep their components accessible when developing a floorplan.
+Whether you hire a general contractor to tackle the renovation of your basement or go the DIY route, you’ll need to keep your HVAC system in mind.
+Determine whether your current heating and air conditioning systems can accommodate the additional space and how to keep their components accessible when developing a floorplan.

 Unfinished basements typically house furnaces, air handlers, and other HVAC components.
 When designing a floorplan for your finished basement, you’ll want to develop a way to enclose your appliances for aesthetic and functional reasons, without closing them off entirely.
 Many finished basements incorporate a utility or mechanical room to conceal this equipment from the new living areas.

-Because you will be creating a confined space which houses a gas furnace and possibly other gas appliances, the enclosure must be properly ventilated per gas code requirements.
-The amount of cubic feet needed to properly vent your furnace will depend on the BTU output of the appliance, as defined in the National Fuel Gas Code.
+If you have a gas furnace or any other gas appliance in the basement, research code requirements to ensure the space is properly ventilated.
+The number of cubic feet needed to properly vent your furnace will depend on the BTU output of the appliance, as defined in the National Fuel Gas Code.

-While local building codes vary, the codes which apply to finishing your basement as a living area likely have some heating and cooling considerations, especially when gas furnaces are involved, as mentioned above.
-If basement windows are not available or existing windows are not adequate for providing the required amount of natural ventilation, you may be required to install a mechanical ventilation system for the health and safety of occupants.
+While local building codes vary, the codes that apply to finishing your basement as a living area likely have some heating and cooling considerations, especially when gas furnaces are involved.
+If basement windows are not available or existing windows don’t provide the required amount of natural ventilation, you may be required to install a mechanical ventilation system for the health and safety of occupants.

-Unfinished basements typically are not conditioned, which means no ductwork would be ran to basement areas supplying heating or cooling.
-Your building office may require detailed drawings which show where existing equipment, supply, and return ducts are located as well as where new duct runs, registers, and other duct system components will be installed.
+Unfinished basements that aren’t conditioned will need ductwork to supply conditioned air.
+Your general contractor should offer detailed plans that show where existing equipment, supply, and return ducts are located.
+The contractor should also note where new duct runs, registers, and other duct system components will be installed.

 Your municipality may also require you to obtain a building permit when expanding your existing heating and air conditioning duct system or installing a new furnace, heat pump, or air conditioner.

-A skilled heating and air conditioning contractor will help you determine the size heating and cooling system which is needed to condition your home plus the additional finished basement space, or just the basement space if you’ll be adding supplemental HVAC equipment.
+A skilled heating and air conditioning contractor will help you determine the HVAC system size needed to condition your home plus the additional finished basement space.
+The HVAC technician may recommend adding a second HVAC unit for the basement space, depending on the size.
 They’ll perform a Manual J load calculation to determine the BTUs needed to heat and cool the space.

 Heating and cooling equipment is sized in tons – as in BTUs, not pounds.
 To determine the size of your existing heating and air conditioning equipment, in many cases, you can look to the system’s model number.

-If your home’s existing heating and air conditioning systems aren’t the capacity needed to condition the added space of your finished basement, you have two options: upgrade your existing heating and cooling system to a larger capacity system, or add a second heating and cooling system which will condition the space of the basement only.
+If your home’s existing heating and air conditioning systems aren’t the capacity needed to condition the added space of your finished basement, you have two options.
+The first is to upgrade your existing heating and cooling system to a larger capacity system.
+The second option is to add a second heating and cooling system that will condition the space of the basement only.

-Which is the better choice really depends on your situation and preferences.
-If your current heating and air conditioning systems are relatively new, you may not wish to upgrade at this time.
-If you’re experiencing the need for frequent air conditioner repairs or furnace breakdowns, upgrading to a higher capacity system with improved efficiency and performance may make the most financial sense.
+The better option depends on your situation and preferences.
+If your current heating and air conditioning system is relatively new, you may not wish to upgrade at this time.
+If you experience the need for frequent AC repairs or furnace breakdowns, upgrading to a higher capacity system with improved efficiency and performance may make the most financial sense.

 Should you extend your current system or upgrade to new forced air equipment, you’ll still need to run ductwork to your basement living areas.
-Adding a second furnace or air conditioner to serve just the basement will also come with the cost of running additional duct work, though space may not be available to house an entire second duct system and HVAC components in your mechanical room.
+The average price for new ductwork is just under $1,200, but this ductwork calculator will help determine your price.
+You’ll also need space to house an entire second duct system and HVAC components in your mechanical room.